boostercloud/booster/docs/README.md

 The reducer has two parameters by default:

 * `event` - The event object that has triggered this reducer
-* `currentEntity?` - A possible previous entity generated from another call to a reducer.
-Note that **this parameter is optional**, and can be `undefined` if this reducer call is the first one, like when you just deployed your app.
+* `currentEntity?` - A possible entity generated from a previous call to the reducer. **This parameter is optional**, and will be `undefined` when an event occurred for the very first time.

 This is the place to write business logic for your data generation.